 - In a medium saucepan over medium heat, add pumpkin pie spice.
 Swirl around until fragrant.

-- Add water and monkfruit to saucepan.
+- Add water and monkfruit or brown sugar to saucepan.
 Bring to a simmer, stirring occasionally, until monkfruit is dissolved.

 - Whisk in vanilla & pumpkin puree and cook another minute.